• Skip to primary navigation

 Radial Digital Grasp – 8-10 Months

 Between 8-10 months old your child will start to perfect the pincer grasp using a Radial Digital Grasp & Inferior Pincer Grasp.
-A radial grasp refers to the fingers from the middle finger to thumb doing the grasping.
+A radial grasp refers to the fingers from the middle finger to the thumb doing the grasping.
 As pictured, the child tends to use the pads of their fingers to grasp instead of the tips.

 Radial digital grasp, typical pencil grasp development in children.